-Important Course Information: The Department of Psychology implemented a policy stating that students enrolled in PSYC 211 must earn a grade of C or higher in order to declare themselves a Major in Psychology and enroll in the companion course, PSYC 212 (Experimental Methods and Data Analysis II).
+Important Course Information: The Department of Psychology has a policy that students enrolled in PSYC 211 must earn a grade of C or higher in order to declare themselves a Major in Psychology and enroll in the companion course, PSYC 212 (Experimental Methods and Data Analysis II).
 There are no exceptions to this policy.
 Both PSYC 211 and 212 are required in order for a student to major in psychology at Moravian College.
-PSYC 211 alone serves as a prerequisite to most of our upper level classes.
+PSYC 211 alone serves as a prerequisite to most of the upper level Psychology classes.